pesalerno/PUMAgenomics/README.md

 _________
 _________
-We haven't really run the analyses with rxstacks... do we just elminate this for this pub?
-I think it's generally ok, but if it's done, we can add it somehow

-After genotyping, re-run dataset using ***rxstacks***

-	>>rxstacks
-	#!/bin/bash
-	#SBATCH cluster specific information

-        mkdir /path/to/rxstacks-out
-        rxstacks -b 2 -P /path/to/denovomap_out -o /path/to/rxstacks-out --conf_filter --prune_haplo --model_type bounded --bound_high 0.1 --lnl_lim -10.0 -t 8

-Need to re-run cstacks and sstacks portion of stacks pipeline.
-_________
-_________

-Filtering SNP matrix.
+Filtering the SNP matrix.
 ------

-After genotyping, we first exported the SNP matrix with minimal filter in *populations* you are done, use minimum filter settings in **Stacks** in order to get the most complete matrix to LATER filter in plink.
+After genotyping, we first exported the SNP matrix with minimal filter in *populations* in **Stacks** in order to get the most complete matrix to LATER filter in plink.

 	>>populations
 	#!/bin/bash
 	#SBATCH cluster specific information

-	populations -b 2 -P /project/wildgen/rgagne/combine/populations/pop-comb-c/ -M /project/wildgen/rgagne/combine/populations/pop-map-combine -fstats -k -p 1 -r 0.2  -t 8 --structure --genepop --vcf --plink --write_random_snp
+	populations -b 2 -P /path/to/populations/pop-comb-c/ -M /path/to/popmap/pop-map.txt -fstats -k -p 1 -r 0.2  -t 8 --structure --genepop --vcf --plink --write_random_snp

 Using [PLINK](http://pngu.mgh.harvard.edu/~purcell/plink/summary.shtml), we filtered our dataset in several steps.

-First, we filtered out loci with too much missing data:
+First, we filtered out loci with too much missing data (more than 50%) individuals overall:

 	./plink --file input-name --geno 0.5 --recode --out output-filename_a --noweb

-Second, we filtered out individuals with too much missing data:
+Second, we filtered out individuals with too much missing data (more than 50%):

 	./plink --file input-filename_a --mind 0.5 --recode --out output-filename_b --noweb